zilliztech/GPTCache/README.md

 The LLM Adapter is designed to integrate different LLM models by unifying their APIs and request protocols.
 GPTCache offers a standardized interface for this purpose, with current support for ChatGPT integration.
   - [x] Support OpenAI ChatGPT API.
   - [x] Support langchain.
-  - [ ] Support other LLMs, such as Hugging Face Hub, Bard, Anthropic, and self-hosted models like LLaMa.
+  - [ ] Support other LLMs, such as Hugging Face Hub, Bard, Anthropic, and self-hosted models like LLaMA.
 - **Embedding Generator**:
 This module is created to extract embeddings from requests for similarity search.
 GPTCache offers a generic interface that supports multiple embedding APIs, and presents a range of solutions to choose from.
   - [x] Disable embedding.
 This will turn GPTCache into a keyword-matching cache.